iltommi/qdb-documentation/source/api/c.rst

 .. c:type:: qdb_error_t

     An enum that represents possible error codes returned by the API functions.
-"No error" evaluates to 0.
+You are encouraged to use the QDB_SUCCESS(qdb_error_t), QDB_SEVERITY(qdb_error_t) and QDB_TRANSIENT(qdb_error_t) macros to test for and get error types, as error handling may change in the future.
 When the error is qdb_e_system, either errno or GetLastError (depending on the platform) will be updated with the corresponding system error.

 .. c:type:: qdb_compression_t